Destinations Italy Florence & Tuscany

 Must orderBuontalenti

-The Buontalenti is the order.
-Named after the 16th-century Florentine architect who supposedly invented frozen custard for the Medici, it's mascarpone-rich, vanilla-deep, and almost too dense — in the right way.
-The Campo di Marte original is the move, but the central location near the Duomo is fine if you're nearby.
+The Florentine gelateria most associated with the Buontalenti flavor — a mascarpone- and egg-rich vanilla, named for the 16th-century Florentine architect.
+Mascarpone-rich, vanilla-deep, almost too dense in the right way.
+The Campo di Marte original is the move; the central location near the Duomo is fine if you're nearby.

 Since 1932Buontalenti is the orderMultiple locations